Meridian Wealth Management LLC Sells 2,491 Shares of Invesco QQQ Trust (NASDAQ:QQQ)

-Meridian Wealth Management LLC reduced its stake in shares of Invesco QQQ Trust (NASDAQ:QQQ) by 2.1% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 118,409 shares of the exchange traded fund’s stock after selling 2,491 shares during the quarter.
-Invesco QQQ Trust comprises approximately 5.3% of Meridian Wealth Management LLC’s holdings, making the stock its 2nd largest position.
-Meridian Wealth Management LLC’s holdings in Invesco QQQ Trust were worth $41,968,000 at the end of the most recent reporting period.
+Meridian Wealth Management LLC decreased its stake in shares of Invesco QQQ Trust (NASDAQ:QQQ) by 2.1% during the second quarter, according to the company in its most recent filing with the SEC.
+The fund owned 118,409 shares of the exchange traded fund’s stock after selling 2,491 shares during the period.
+Invesco QQQ Trust accounts for about 5.3% of Meridian Wealth Management LLC’s holdings, making the stock its 2nd largest position.
+Meridian Wealth Management LLC’s holdings in Invesco QQQ Trust were worth $41,968,000 as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds also recently modified their holdings of the stock.
-FMR LLC grew its stake in shares of Invesco QQQ Trust by 4.4% in the first quarter.
-FMR LLC now owns 155,853 shares of the exchange traded fund’s stock worth $28,000,000 after purchasing an additional 6,637 shares in the last quarter.
-Ironwood Wealth Management LLC. grew its stake in shares of Invesco QQQ Trust by 5.9% in the fourth quarter.
-Ironwood Wealth Management LLC. now owns 4,516 shares of the exchange traded fund’s stock worth $1,417,000 after purchasing an additional 252 shares in the last quarter.
-Schroder Investment Management Group grew its stake in shares of Invesco QQQ Trust by 222.8% in the fourth quarter.
-Schroder Investment Management Group now owns 28,362 shares of the exchange traded fund’s stock worth $8,898,000 after purchasing an additional 19,577 shares in the last quarter.
-Eaton Vance Management grew its stake in shares of Invesco QQQ Trust by 83.1% in the fourth quarter.
-Eaton Vance Management now owns 16,848 shares of the exchange traded fund’s stock worth $5,286,000 after purchasing an additional 7,648 shares in the last quarter.
-Finally, Jackson Square Capital LLC bought a new position in shares of Invesco QQQ Trust in the fourth quarter worth $411,000.
-Hedge funds and other institutional investors own 45.76% of the company’s stock.
+Several other hedge funds and other institutional investors also recently modified their holdings of the company.
+Morgan Stanley increased its holdings in shares of Invesco QQQ Trust by 14.5% during the 1st quarter.
+Morgan Stanley now owns 20,868,301 shares of the exchange traded fund’s stock valued at $6,659,701,000 after acquiring an additional 2,639,429 shares during the last quarter.
+The PNC Financial Services Group Inc. grew its holdings in Invesco QQQ Trust by 0.6% in the 1st quarter.
+The PNC Financial Services Group Inc. now owns 7,155,335 shares of the exchange traded fund’s stock valued at $2,283,483,000 after buying an additional 44,806 shares during the last quarter.
+TD Asset Management Inc. grew its holdings in Invesco QQQ Trust by 32.0% in the 1st quarter.
+TD Asset Management Inc. now owns 2,815,691 shares of the exchange traded fund’s stock valued at $898,571,000 after buying an additional 682,073 shares during the last quarter.
+Nissay Asset Management Corp Japan ADV acquired a new stake in Invesco QQQ Trust in the 1st quarter valued at approximately $629,391,000.
+Finally, Fisher Asset Management LLC grew its holdings in Invesco QQQ Trust by 8.6% in the 1st quarter.
+Fisher Asset Management LLC now owns 1,744,944 shares of the exchange traded fund’s stock valued at $556,864,000 after buying an additional 138,301 shares during the last quarter.
+45.76% of the stock is currently owned by institutional investors and hedge funds.

 PowerShares QQQ Trust, Series 1 is a unit investment trust that issues securities called Nasdaq-100 Index Tracking Stock.
 The Trust’s investment objective is to provide investment results that generally correspond to the price and yield performance of the Nasdaq-100 Index.
 The Trust provides investors with the opportunity to purchase units of beneficial interest in the Trust representing proportionate undivided interests in the portfolio of securities held by the Trust, which consists of substantially all of the securities, in substantially the same weighting, as the component securities of the Nasdaq-100 Index.